 The Bluegrass Situation

 Mark Harris is a guitarist based in Fort Collins, Colorado.
-He specializes in traditional North American stringband music, or what is nowadays usually called ‘old time’ music - this being an umbrella term encompassing a variety of regional folk traditions from Appalachia, the deep South, the mid-West, and beyond.
+They specialize in traditional North American stringband music, or what is nowadays usually called ‘old time’ music - this being an umbrella term encompassing a variety of regional folk traditions from Appalachia, the deep South, the mid-West, and beyond.
 In contrast to the accompanying role the guitar usually occupies in these largely fiddle- and banjo-centric styles, Mark’s distinctive playing technique allows the guitar to sit front-and-center, carrying the melody of the tune with conviction but also lending unexpected harmonic depth and percussive energy.

-Encouraged by friends in the old time community, Mark began recording his debut solo album Old Time Guitar in 2020.
-Due to the COVID-19 pandemic the album was tracked in his modest home studio in Fort Collins, with pre-production consultation provided by Matt Brown, and remote mastering by Mat Leffler-Schulman of Baltimore’s Mobtown Studios.
+Encouraged by friends in the old time community, Mark began recording their debut solo album Old Time Guitar in 2020.
+Due to the COVID-19 pandemic the album was tracked in their modest home studio in Fort Collins, with pre-production consultation provided by Matt Brown, and remote mastering by Mat Leffler-Schulman of Baltimore’s Mobtown Studios.
 Old Time Guitar contains Mark’s take on a variety of traditional tunes, drawing on source recordings from the likes of John Morgan Salyer, Nathan Frazier & Frank Patterson, Edden Hammons, Matokie Slaughter, Sid Hemphill, and more; also included are arrangements of a few tunes composed by modern masters, such as Benton Flippen, Oscar ‘Red’ Wilson, and Garry Harrison.
 Together, the album’s fifteen tracks constitute a bold statement of what is possible for the guitar in old time music.